- > MacBook Air

 If you're not sure yet if you want a laptop or desktop, you should also read our Mac buying guide, which covers both MacBooks and Apple's desktop Macs.
 And if you're on a budget, turn here: Best cheap Macs.

 The MacBook Air is a slim, lightweight laptop with a 13.3in screen.
-Apple updated the MacBook Air on 30 October 2018, and tweaked it again in July 2019 to add True Tone displays and remove some old models.
+Apple updated the MacBook Air on 30 October 2018, and tweaked it again in July 2019 to add True Tone displays and remove some old models, but predominantly to reduce the price.
 If you want to buy one you can view the MacBook Air range from Apple here.

 - 2018 MacBook Air, 13in, 1.6GHz, 128GB: £1,099/$1,099